 - Abiqua Falls is one of the most beautiful hiking trails in all of Oregon (in my humble opinion), however it is not very kid-friendly.
 There are some steep areas (several of which require a rope guide to get you down safely.
 My children have all been on this trail, but they were very experienced.
 Hike Oregon has a good description of this trail here.

 - Butte Creek Falls – This is an easy trail to hike so it is perfect for inexperienced hikers and those who have little ones.

 Does your family like to adventure?

 Pacific City has long been our favorite coastal town in Oregon.
 If you have not yet been there, you are missing out.
 There is a giant dune that the kids will love to climb and delicious restaurants, a couple really great coffee shops and an old fashioned ice cream stand that will keep you coming back.

 Now, enough about the town, let’s learn about the Pacific City RV and Camping Resort!
-This resort is home to awesome beach access, plus fun amenities such as basketball courts, a mini golf course, a swimming pool, playgrounds, and more.
+This resort is home to awesome beach access (see photo above).
+Plus, you will find these super fun kid friendly amenities;

 Astoria/Warrenton/Seaside KOA Resort